top of page

 Not sure if your symptoms are hormonal?

-Book your free call – a 30-minute call to explore what could be behind your weight gain, fatigue, low mood, or irregular cycles.
+Book your free call below, a 30-minute call to explore what could be behind your weight gain, fatigue, low mood, or irregular cycles.
 Find out if your hormones might be playing a role – and what to do next.

-Rebalance Your Hormones With a Clear Plan
+Rebalance Your Hormones Naturally With a Clear Plan for PCOS

 PCOS Nutritionist Manchester & Online

 I’m Lisa, a BANT registered nutritionist and health coach, supporting women with PCOS hormonal imbalances, fertility and stubborn weight gain.
+I offer online nutrition consultations across the UK, and locally in Manchester.

 If you’re feeling stuck with cravings, bloating, or low energy, my personalised nutrition programme could be the missing piece.
+If you have just stopped the pill and wondering what's happened to your hormones, read my Off the Pill with PCOS guide here.

-Book a free 30-minute Strategy Call to explore how my Hormone Shift Programme can help you take control of your hormones, your hunger, and your health – with expert support tailored to your lifestyle.
+Book a free 30-minute PCOS Strategy Call to explore how my PCOS Hormone Shift Programme can help you take control of your hormones, your hunger, and your health – with expert support tailored to your lifestyle.

-Updated in June 2025 to reflect new PCOS research and nutrition strategies.
+Updated in September 2025 to reflect new PCOS research and nutrition strategies.

 Disclaimer